obrucheoghene/obrucheoghene/README.md

 ## 👋 Hi there

 I am a passionate full-stack developer with expertise in building web applications using various technologies.
 With a strong foundation in TypeScript, JavaScript, ReactJs and Next.js, I specialize in creating robust and scalable front-end experiences.
-I also have experience working with NodeJs, PHP and Python, enabling me to develop powerful back-end functionalities.
+I also have experience working with NodeJs,ExpressJs PHP and Python enabling me to develop powerful back-end functionalities.

 I enjoy solving complex problems and building elegant solutions that provide seamless user experiences.
 My expertise spans from designing responsive user interfaces to developing efficient server-side logic.